grep Command in Linux with Examples

 203.0.113.67 - - [04/Nov/2025:14:24:45 +0000] "GET /api/database-query HTTP/1.1" 504 162 "database timeout" "Web-App/2.1"

 Even though the file is compressed, zgrep returns full log lines showing three timeout responses from distinct clients on November 4, 2025.
-This is perfect for historical incident reviews.
+That keeps historical incident reviews in the terminal without creating temporary extracted copies.

 Example 3: Use Perl-compatible regular expressions for complex rules